3 Companies Building Nanorobot Factories

 Zymergen is backed by many big names in the VC community like Draper Fisher Jurvetson, Innovation Endeavors, and Two Sigma Ventures.
 Their business model is said to be similar to an enterprise software company with multiple revenue generating contracts across a broad number of industries.

-One interesting aspect of synthetic biology is that is requires hybrid expertise that crosses biology, chemistry, and computer engineering.
+Founded: 2011; Funding: $2.87 million; Nanorobot Factory Name: Antha.
+One interesting aspect of synthetic biology is that it requires hybrid expertise that crosses biology, chemistry, and computer engineering.
 In the future, designing synthetic organisms will become as simple as writing code that assembles building blocks into nanorobots that take a particular input and transform it into a particular output.
 The way Synthace’s platform accomplishes this is best described in the below diagram: